codeplaysoftware/portBLAS/benchmark/README.md

-The benchmarks can be given a CSV file containing the parameters to run with (matrix/vector dimensions, transpose or not, etc), in the following format: one line corresponds to one set of parameters, i.e one name for the library (though it will be iterated many times for statistical accuracy).
+The benchmarks can be given a CSV file containing the parameters to run with (matrix/vector dimensions, transpose or not, etc), in the following format: one line corresponds to one set of parameters, i.e. one name for the library (though it will be iterated many times for statistical accuracy).

 The formats for the different BLAS levels are: